Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases: Lyapunov Function PDEs for some CRNS with

-\begin{proof} According to \textit{Theorems 4.2} and \textit{4.9}, under the known conditions the Lyapunov Function PDEs of every sub-network included in the Com-$\ell$Sub1 CRN have a solution defined by (\ref{Gibbs}) in case of $p=0$ and (\ref{SolutionOfS1}) in case of others $p$ in the area $\mathbb{R}^{n_p}_{\textgreater 0}$.
+\begin{proof} According to \textit{Theorems \ref{thm solution of complex balanced crn}} and \textit{\ref{f(x)ExistenceS1}}, under the known conditions the Lyapunov Function PDEs of every sub-system included in the Com-$\ell$Sub1 MAS have a twice continuous differentiable solution defined by (\ref{Gibbs}) in case of $p=0$ and (\ref{SolutionOfS1}) in case of others $p$ in the area $\mathbb{R}^{n_p}_{\textgreater 0}$.
 Denote these solutions by $f_p(x^{(p)})$ from $p=0$ to $\ell$ respectively, and further substitute each one into the corresponding Lyapunov Function PDEs, then we get

 Combining the sum of these equations from $p=0$ to $\ell$ and the fact that $f(x)=\sum_{p=0}^{\ell} f_{p}(x^{(p)})$ leads to $\frac{\partial f(x)}{\partial x^{(p)}}=\nabla f_{p}(x^{(p)})$ will yield the current $f(x)$ with $x=\bigotimes_{p=0}^{\ell} x^{(p)}\in\mathbb{R}^n_{\textgreater 0}$ satisfying the Lyapunov Function PDE of (\ref{LyaPDE s=n}).